Pressure

 You should

-ideally open when all the pressure/steam has subsided and the pressure cooker
+ideally open when all the pressure/steam has subsided and the pressure cools down.
+But you do not have to wait

-take over 2 hours.
+take over an hour.

 Then,